 What would you like others to know about what you do?

-I am trained as an NP in women's health and worked in the infertility field for 20 years.
+I am trained as an NP in women's health and have worked in the infertility field for 20 years.
 My company, Fertile Health, was created to educate and enrich nurses in the fertility field.
 I will be at the NNBA conference in November.